zhan4429/Intro_to_bioinfor_2025fall/README.md

-# Getting Started with Bioinformatics on the Tufts HPC

 ## Welcome

 This workshop is designed to help you get started with bioinformatics on the Tufts High-Performance Computing (HPC) cluster.
 We will cover: